CptOfEvilMinions/GuardiansOfTheNetwork/week4_post_redteam/README.md

     1. Allows outbound connections for http, https, dns

 ## Red team challenge
-DO NOT USE/WRITE this script to attack/control machines you DO NOT own OR have written authorization
+DO NOT USE/WRITE this script(s) to attack/control machines you DO NOT own OR have written authorization to do so!!!

-0. Create a script that log into each computer in the CSEC LAB to do:
+0. Create a script that will log into each computer in the CSEC LAB and retrieve:
     1. Get the process list
     1. Get the network services
     1. Get local users
     1. Run command "ipconfig"
+0. Create a script that will log into each computer in the CSEC lab and detonate a Powershell Empire stager

 # Resources/Sources
 * https://social.technet.microsoft.com/Forums/Lync/en-US/ff70e069-5453-4250-b5c7-8d52ce558ce2/logon-types-in-windows-server?forum=winserverDS